-This program will equip the student with the knowledge to serve in congregational environments through a foundational biblical education.
-It aims to foster the development of theological understanding as part of educational, professional, and spiritual growth.
+This program will equip the student with the knowledge serve in congregational to environments through a foundational biblical education.
+It aims to foster the development of theological understanding educational, professional, and spiritual growth.
 The program is designed for those preparing to work as Youth Ministry, Community Services, Pastoral, Nonprofit Leadership, Religion Education or Campus Ministry.